• Home

 Ingredients

-• ¾ cup plus 2 tablespoons gluten free flour (I use a 1:1 gluten free flour with xanthan gum)
+• ¾ cup plus 2 tablespoons multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 • ½ teaspoon baking soda